 Founded in 1987, Aspen's mission is to become an institution of choice for adult learners by offering cost-effective, comprehensive, and relevant online education.
 One of the key differences between Aspen and other publicly-traded, exclusively online, for-profit universities is that 87% of our full-time degree-seeking students (as of March 31, 2013) are enrolled in a graduate degree program (master or doctorate degree program).
 According to publicly available information, Aspen enrolls a larger percentage of its full-time degree-seeking students in graduate degree programs than its publicly-traded competitors.
-As of March 31, 2013, 1,836 students were enrolled as full-time degree seeking students with 1,593 of those students or 87% in a master or doctoral graduate degree program.
-In addition, a further 943 students are engaged in part time programs, such as continuing education courses and certificate level programs.
+As of March 31, 2013, 1,836 students were enrolled as full-time degree-seeking students with 1,593 of those students or 87% in a master or doctoral graduate degree program.
+In addition, a further 943 students are engaged in part-time programs, such as continuing education courses and certificate level programs.
 Therefore, Aspen's student body totaled 2,779 as of March 31, 2013.

-Among online, for-profit universities, Aspen ranks among the leaders relative to the closely analyzed industry metrics such as high student graduation rates, high student course completion rates and low revenue exposure to DOE federal student financial aid Title IV programs.
-During 2012, Aspen had a student graduation rate of 58%, and a student course completion rate of 90% (calculated in accordance with DETC guidelines which is the average completion rate of students in our top 10 most popular courses), a federal student financial aid Title IV program participation rate of only 18% of revenues (this rate was calculated in accordance with the DOE regulations with revenues calculated on a cash basis).
-While most publicly-traded for-profit universities are near the 90/10 Title IV ratio limit, Aspen's ratio is only 18%.
+Among online, for-profit universities, Aspen ranks among the leaders relative to the closely analyzed industry metrics such as high student graduation rates, high student course completion rates and low revenue exposure to the Department of Education, or DOE, federal student financial aid Title IV programs.
+During 2012, Aspen had a student graduation rate of 58%, and a student course completion rate of 90% (calculated in accordance with DETC guidelines which is the average completion rate of students in our top 10 most popular courses), a federal student financial aid Title IV program participation rate of approximately 19% of revenues (this rate was calculated in accordance with the DOE regulations with revenues calculated on a cash basis, including revenues from discontinued operations).
+Most publicly-traded for-profit universities are near the 90/10 Title IV ratio limit.
+Recently we announced the implementation of a monthly installment plan which provides students with the ability to pay for their classes in three monthly installments as opposed to paying the full amount at the beginning of the 10 week term.
+The monthly installment plan is designed to promote a 'cash based, pay as you go' mentality to funding higher education.
+Because these students will be able to incorporate their tuition costs into their monthly budget rather than relying primarily on loans, we believe this will reduce the number of students who rely on financial aid to take our courses.